0xProject/0x-docs/docs/tx-relay-api/tx-relay-faq.md

 <summary>Who pays for the gas fees to allow those swaps to happen?
 </summary>

+0x covers the gas fee up front.
+This cost is then wrapped into the trade and paid for in the form of the token the user is trading.

-Gas fees are paid by 0x, but a fee to cover the gas costs are included by default to the end user.
-In other words, while the gas is technically paid by 0x, users will cover the costs in terms of fees.
-An application may choose to sponsor transactions, in which case they will pay 0x directly, and users will not be billed on chain
+Applications may choose to sponsor transactions, in which case they will pay 0x directly, and users will not be billed on chain

 </details>